-So what I’ve done over the years professionally looks a lot like the pictures here.
+So what I’ve done over the years professionally looks a lot like the pictures shown here.
 Once you execute a style and find the work methods that work for you, I guess you stay with them.
-I present some pictures here both as entertainment and as a snapshot of some of the things I do as a marketing leader and as a human being.
+I present these pictures both as entertainment and as a snapshot of some of the things I do as a marketing leader and as a human being.

 Anyway, have a look, enjoy and let me know what you think!